-Learners study and explore, health and social care services and how they meet the needs of real service users.
-They also develop skills in applying care values required to work successfully in the industry.
+Learners will study and explore a range of health and social care services.
+They will look at how they meet people's needs.
+They consider the care values, key attributes and skills that are required to work successfully in the industry.